nikitavoloboev/data/web/browsers/stylish-themes.md

 # [Stylish](https://userstyles.org) themes

 I prefer to use dark interfaces on websites where it's available.
 Previously I used [Cascadea](https://cascadea.app) Safari Extension to change the looks of sites to have darker colors.
 The extension lets you import any of [Stylish themes](https://userstyles.org).
 Here is a [download of all the Cascadea styles I used](https://www.dropbox.com/s/dcnhujryt0ydft5/Cascadea%20Styles.sdb?dl=1).
-For sites I didn't modify with Cascadea, I ran [Dark Reader](https://darkreader.org/) extension which automatically turns all websites dark and does quite a good job at that.
+For sites I didn't modify with Cascadea, I ran [Dark Reader](https://darkreader.org/) extension which automatically turns all websites dark although with some performance overhead.

-I don't use either of those extensions now and am waiting for official releases of dark modes for all websites.
+I don't use either of those extensions now (due to performance issues) and am waiting for official releases of dark modes for all websites (ideally triggered automatically based off my OS theme appearance).

 Below are some Stylish themes I used: